 8 oz. glass syrup bottle.
-(Mahonia repens and Usnea sp.).
-Made from equal amounts of Oregon Grape and Usnea tinctures to which 1/3 volume of simple syrup has been added to make the mixture more palitable to children.
+(Usnea sp. and Balsamorhiza sagittata).
+Made from equal amounts of Usnea and Arrowleaf Balsamroot tinctures to which 1/3 volume of simple syrup has been added to make the mixture more palitable to children.

 Each herb was tinctured individually, in 50% food grade alcohol, to extract their constituents, then blended together to form the syrup.

 Arrowleaf Balsamroot usually grows in large stands on hillsides.
 It has long, basal, silvery-green leaves shaped like arrowheads.
 Early spring blooming sunflowers are bright yellow and extend past the leaves on long stems.
 The root of Arrowleaf Balsamroot can be quite large--weighing up to 30 pounds.
 When broken or bruised, the massive, bark-covered root exudes a sticky, fragrant sap.

 Adaptogen – As an Adaptogen, take 1 tsp. tincture of the root twice daily for six weeks.

 Antibacterial – A tincture of the root may be applied to infections and hard to heal wounds.
 A tincture of the root and bark may be used internally or externally for bacterial problems.
 For internal use take one teaspoon tincture three times daily.

 Antifungal – Make a liniment from the pounded root and bark by infusing it in rubbing alcohol.
 Apply to athlete's foot and other fungal outbreaks.

 Immune Stimulant – Use the tincture as you would Echinacea, taking one teaspoon twice daily to strengthen the immune system.